Account

 This line doesn’t appear on the page at all.

-• Inline – The element stays in line, doesn’t start a new line.
-You can't set width/height here.
+• Inline: Stays in line, doesn’t start a new line.
+Width/height cannot be set.

-• Inline-block – Looks like inline, but allows setting width and height.
+• Inline-block: Looks like inline but allows width and height.

-• None – Hides the element completely.
-It won’t appear on the page, and won’t take up space.
+• None: Hides the element completely; doesn’t take up space.

-• Grid – Helps you build advanced layouts in rows and columns.
-Another modern layout method.
+• Grid: Helps build advanced layouts in rows and columns.

-• Table – Makes the element behave like a table (similar to the tag).
+• Table: Makes element behave like a table.

-• Inherit – Takes the display value from its parent element.
+• Inherit: Takes display value from parent element.